ClarityNLP/ClarityNLP/docs/algorithms/size_measurement_finder.rst

 view       View specification, any word will match
 =========  ===============================================================================

-With these definitions, the measurement formats that Clarity recognizes are:
+With these definitions, the measurement formats that ClarityNLP recognizes are:

 ===================================  ======================================================
 Regex Form                           Examples